msid256/MockInjector4Spock/README.md

 ### Injection of Mocks/Stubs into the class under test
 The bean you want to test doesn't need to be instantiated manually.
-All you need to do is to declare it as a field and annotate it with @InjectMocks.
+All you need to do is to declare it as a field and annotate it with **@InjectMocks**.
 MockInjector4Spock will then do the autowiring and instantiation for you.

 ## Include MockInjector4Spock into your project